ainieworks/Caevor/README.md

 It integrates an adaptive backend, visual task management UI, and research components for focus and productivity tracking.

 ---
+## 🎯 Model-Driven Software Development (MDSD)

+DeepFocus+ now includes MDSD-based modelling as part of its FYP structure.
+All MDSD artefacts—including **domain models, meta-models, activity diagrams, state machine diagrams, and sequence mappings**—are now maintained in the `/docs/DeepFocusPlus_MDSD_Documentation.md` file.

+This ensures clear alignment with Model-Driven Software Development principles and supports future automated transformations from models to implementation.

 ## 🧠 Core Features
 - Adaptive priority algorithm (AI-based task weighting)